mpozderac/docs/en/orm/query-builder.rst

 The ORM also offers the SQL ``case`` expression.
 The ``case`` expression allows for implementing ``if ... then ... else`` logic inside your SQL.
-This can be useful for reporting on data where you need to conditionally sum or count data, or where you need to specific data based on a condition.
+This can be useful for reporting on data where you need to conditionally sum or count data, or where you need specific data based on a condition.

 If we wished to know how many published articles are in our database, we'd need to generate the following SQL::